 - Keeping pets in pet-free properties, etc.

-If the tenant remains on the property by the end of the three days, then the landlord may continue with the eviction.
+If the tenant remains on the property by the end of the three days and the violation is still present, then the landlord may continue with the eviction.

 3. Conducting illegal activity

 The law in Utah states that if a tenant has engaged in illegal behavior within the property, landlords must provide an official written eviction notice called a 3-Day Notice to Quit.
 There are three categories under this reason for the eviction: illegal activity, nuisances, and criminal activity

 Examples of illegal activities are, but are not limited to: